Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Daniel/Strap_Research.md

 * Adjust to fit body size
 * Have strong attatchments to Smile box
 * Provide option for backpack carrying
-* ould carry the weight of the large Smile >3.5kg
+* Should carry the weight of the large Smile >3.5kg

-Would be challenging to fulfill:
 * Not significantly increase weight of Smile
   * Should not weigth more than the current backpack design for the larger Smile

+Would be challenging to fulfill:

 * Be padded to provide comfortable fit for health worker
 * Provide option for shoulder carrying
 * Have ability to fit larger smile by same attatchments